pace-neutrons/Horace/documentation/user_docs/docs/manual/Correcting_for_sample_misalignment.rst

 The outputs are:

-- ``rlu0`` - the actual peak positions as an n-by-3 matrix in :math:`h,k,l` as indexed with respect to the current lattice parameters.
+- ``rlu_actual`` - the actual peak positions as an n-by-3 matrix in :math:`h,k,l` as indexed with respect to the current lattice parameters.

 - ``widths`` - an n-by-3 array containing the FWHH in Ang^-1 of the peaks along each of the three projection axes